 The key to easeful performance is the ability to command our music making in an integrated manner without exhausting our capacity.

-Establish a standard for easefulness whereby you make the quality of your experience while playing or singing as significant as the quality of the music you produce.
+Let’s establish standards for easefulness whereby we make the quality of our experience while playing or singing as significant as the quality of the music we produce.

 © 2016 Gerald Klickstein